elclanrs/jquery.columns/README.md

 $('footer').columns({ colsPerRow: 1 })
 ```

-Configure @media-queries based on the fonSize set in the plugin:
+Configure @media-queries based on the fontSize set in the plugin.
+Any resolution in between min and max will be auto-adjusted.

+**Note:** Since we're using JS the view might flicker for a second before auto-adjusting.

 ```css
 @media all and (max-width: 1024px) {
   .col {